 Enabling Design Thinking Curriculum at Flinders

-The Design Centre provides for the specialised needs of Senior School students from Years 10 to 12 in Visual Arts, Design and Technologies, Digital Technologies and Business fields.
+The Infinity Centre provides for the specialised needs of Senior School students from Years 10 to 12 in Visual Arts, Design and Technologies, Digital Technologies and Business fields.

 The facility will also be a key learning space for Middle School students, particularly for interdisciplinary curriculum such as the IDEAS (Innovation, Design, Engineering, Art and Science) program in Years 7 and 8, and the Flinders Capstone Projects at the culmination of the new ‘Year to RISE’ program in Year 9.

-Flinders’ Head of Curriculum Mr Bill Hooper said the Design Centre resulted from a two-year research and design phase.
+Flinders’ Head of Curriculum Mr Bill Hooper said the Infinity Centre resulted from a two-year research and design phase.

 “Design Thinking is woven throughout our Flinders curriculum as it equips students with the vital skills to solve problems and innovate for a better world,” he said.